Fairbanks Open Radio presents KWRK-LP 90.9 FM - the only fully independent, 100% listener-sponsored radio station in

-In 2015, we organized the volunteer labor and raised the funds necessary to buy, assemble, and install radio broadcast equipment at our no-frills studio.
-We affiliated with the Pacifica Network and Radio4All.net (and later the Channel Zero Network) and identified a solid array of syndicated radio productions to rebroadcast locally.
+In 2015, we organized the volunteer labor and raised the funds necessary to buy, assemble, and install radio broadcast equipment at our lo-fi studio.
+We affiliated with the Pacifica Network and Radio4All.net and the Channel Zero Network and identified a solid array of syndicated radio productions to rebroadcast locally.

 In early February 2016, we began testing our 100-watt LPFM transmission.
 We launched our regular broadcast on February 13 by airing the Fairbanks Winter Folk Fest live from Pioneer Park, and we've been on the air ever since.
 The FCC granted our LPFM Station License on March 2, 2016.
 By spring break-up, we were broadcasting 24 hours a day, 7 days a week.
-Two years later, in February 2018, we began an Internet live stream of KWRK-LP 90.9 FM as heard in Fairbanks, Alaska.
+Two years later, in February 2018, we began an Internet live stream of KWRK-LP 90.9 FM as it is heard right now in Fairbanks, Alaska.

 The workers behind Fairbanks Open Radio and KWRK-LP 90.9 FM fancy an open forum for insightful discussion of subjects relevant to the pursuit of justice in our communities - a source that introduces new ideas, inspires deliberation and reconsideration of old ideas, and stimulates us to act.
 We want to build an organization that works for working class folx like us to accomplish collectively what we cannot individually - to maintain or replace the flailing fourth estate.
-We're counting on the no-frills, low-stress LPFM approach to enable us to carry the torch.
+We're counting on the no-frills, low-stress LPFM approach to enable us to keep carrying the torch.